irregular25/eeg/README.md

 For further information about this dataset, see https://www.physionet.org/content/eegmmidb/1.0.0/

-The 64 channels of these dataset are shown on the figure below.
+The 64 channels of this dataset are shown on the figure below.

 <img src="https://github.com/irregular25/eeg/edit/main/eegbci_channels.png" alt="Alt text" title="EEG Channels">